usds/SME-QA-Website/pages/phases/phone-assessment-interviews/notifications.md

 ### NOR Code

-IQFI: "You were not considered because you did not pass the interview required for this position."
+**IQFI**: "You were not considered because you did not pass the interview required for this position."

 ## Qualified but not yet referred